 Let’s start with the obvious.
 Just as you suspected, norovirus is extremely freaking contagious, more so than most viruses.
 As the New York Times points out in a recent, very informative article about the virus, it only takes 20 particles of norovirus to make someone sick, and just one tablespoon of puke contains 15 million viruses.
 Holy shit.

-Not only that, but the stuff is really hearty, and can live on surfaces for as long as 42 days.
+Not only that, but the stuff is really hardy, and can live on surfaces for as long as 42 days.
 This makes sense, because I’m sure you’ve experienced times when one person in your house got sick but the other people didn’t seem to catch it until many days, or even a week, later.

 OK, so what can you do to kill those mofos, and how should you go about it?